Old Ordnance Survey Maps of Huntingdonshire

 • 22.02 Godmanchester 1924 - published 2003; intro by Barrie Trinder

-• Huntingdonshire is also covered in our Inch to the Mile series.
-Here are the principal sheets for the county:
+We also cover Huntingdon in our Inch to the Mile series.
+Here are the principal maps:

 • 172 North Huntingdonshire & Chatteris 1905 - published 2002; intro by David Cozens.
 Includes a map of Benwick